Who permitted you to use Google Analytics? This is a serious question.

-So, if you need Edit level access, take Google Analytics Mastery Course.
+So, if you need Edit level access, take our Google Analytics Mastery Course.
 The Course is built to take you from zero to Google Analytics certified.

-The Course will also hold your hand while you're working in Google Analytics.
+The course will also hold your hand while you're working in Google Analytics.
 Following the course will save you from messing up anyone's account.

 So let's assume you're one of my students or another smart Google certified analyst.
 Let's talk about how you get the access you deserve.